raphael-aguilar/seisma_coding_challenge/README.md

 ### **Assumptions**

-* Assume the yearly salary is a whole number
+* Assume all inputs are whole numbers

-* Assume gross income is to always be rounded down
+* Gross income is to always be rounded down

-* Assume payment period is always one month
+* Payment period is always one month

-* Assume all input data is valid
+* All input data is valid

+* Input super rate has % at end to remove

+* Input csv always has a header row

+* Assume  csv input is delimited by a single "," with no spaces

 ### **Design Choices**